What Is FM?

 The Australian and New Zealand Standard Classification of Occupations (ANZSCO) defines a Facilities Manager as someone who: ‘Organises, controls and coordinates the strategic and operational management of buildings and facilities in public and private organisations to ensure the proper and efficient operation of all physical aspects of a facility, to create and sustain safe and productive environments for occupants.’

-Watch a short video (right) we made with the help of our members: 'What Facilities Managers Do & Why Their Role is So Important'.
+Watch a short video (right) we made with the help of some of our members: 'What Facilities Managers Do & Why Their Role is So Important'.

 From Our Members

 “Facilities management is the discipline that aims to set and attain standards of excellence and quality in the sustainable design, construction, operation and maintenance of world-class facilities.
 We are the enablers that allow others in an organisation to carry out their core business.”